Sacramento Solons

-The Sacramento Solons were a minor league baseball team based in Sacramento, California.
+The Sacramento Solons were a Minor League Baseball team based in Sacramento, California.
 They played in the Pacific Coast League during several periods (1903, 1905, 1909–1914, 1918–1960, 1974–1976).
 The current Sacramento River Cats began play in 2000.

 Nickname

 The team derived its name from Sacramento's status as capital of California.
 Solon was an early Greek lawmaker and the term "solons" was often used by journalists as a synonym for "senators."
 Solon Huntington was a prominent Sacramento businessman during the 19th century, though less famous than his brother (Collis Huntington) and son (Henry Huntington).The team was also known at times as the Sacramento Sacts, an abbreviation of the name of the city, and the Sacramento Senators.
 During 1913-1914, when Harry Wolverton managed the team, San Francisco newspapers often tagged them the Wolves, a nickname which continued when they moved to San Francisco and became the Mission team.

+On July 8th, 2025, Atlanta Braves broadcaster C. J. Nitkowski publicly declared his disapproval of the nickname during the top of the 4th inning of a blowout game between the Athletics and the Atlanta Braves.